Behavior on Surveys and in the Economy: HRS and Beyond

 Aging citizens are required to make important financial decisions that will impact many aspects of their increasing long years in retirement.
 As people age, however, they face a growing mismatch between the complexity of the decisions they face and the cognitive declines that may hinder their decision-making abilities.

-This project develops new data that combines objective measures of behaviors and outcomes relating to wealth and portfolio choice, subjective measures of expectations, preferences, affect, measures of financial knowledge, and measures of cognition.
-By combining measurements across these domains, the project will develop a fuller understanding of the financial decisionmaking and behavior of older Americans.
+This project develops new data that combines objective measures of behaviors and outcomes relating to wealth and portfolio choice with subjective measures of expectations, preferences, and affect, and measures of financial knowledge and cognition.
+By combining data across these domains, the project will contribute to a fuller understanding of how older Americans view and handle financial decision-making.

 National Institute on Aging

 Funding Period: 4/15/2010 to 3/31/2017